emmacadavra/creature-feature-react/TESTING.md

 - In the MoreDropdown component, I was getting the eslint error "Component definition is missing display name" when trying to use React Bootstrap’s custom dropdown code.
 To fix this, I added `ThreeDotsMeatballs.displayName = "ThreeDotsMeatballs"` below the code.
 - When creating the CreateEditPost component, at first the form was not rendering, and throwing the error “Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: undefined”.
 I realised this was due to me following the course content, which used an earlier version of React Bootstrap.
 I replaced “Form.File” with “Form.Control” with type= “file”, which fixed the issue.
 - In the PostFilters component, `useNavigate` was not working correctly, as users do not navigate to different pages on the homepage.
 The initial solution was to keep the query in the URL in sync with the text field by using useSearchParams.
 However, this caused the search bar to either not allow being typed into (if `value={query}`), or it was keeping the searched keywords in the search bar after clicking Home (if `defaultValue={query}`).
 Additionally, by making it a controlled form, debounce was no longer working.
 The solution I used for this is to manually keep the text field in sync by getting the element from the DOM directly, and updating it that way.
+- Unfortunately extremely late in development, I realised I had made a huge oversight in regards to editing comments, as I had forgotton to include an 'isOwner' rule to the MoreDropdown component displayed in the Comment component.
+This meant that users were given the option to edit other users' comments, and although upon trying to do so the site would throw an error as this is not allowed through the API, it still contributes to bad user experience.
+This issue was fixed with a simple 'isOwner' conditional statement that was sadly overlooked in initial development.

 ## Post Development Testing